galette/galettedoc/source/usermanual/avancee.rst

 Behavior configuration
 **********************

-It is possible to change some of Galette behaviors:

-* `GALETTE_DEBUG`: :ref:`see Galette debug <debug>`;
-* you'll find in related part of the documentation you can use behavior configuration for some other usages (such as PDF cards settings, session lifetime, ...).

-You can add those directives by declaring constants in the ``galette/config/behavior.inc.php``.
+Some of Galette behaviors are set by declaring constants in the ``galette/config/behavior.inc.php`` file.
+A commented example of every one of them ships as ``behavior.inc.php.dist``, next to it.

 For example: